Bull Arab

 The breed quickly became Australia’s top pig-hunting dog.
 In 1981, Hodgens ceased breeding Bull Arabs and stopped breeding dogs entirely by 1989.
 Known for their aggressive and tenacious nature, Bull Arabs have been utilized in police work, security, and search and rescue missions.
 Despite their capabilities, they are not recognized by the American Kennel Club.

-The Bull Arab is known for its intensely loyal and protective nature, making it an excellent family companion when properly trained and socialized.
+The Bull Arab is one of the dog breeds known for its intensely loyal and protective nature, making it an excellent family companion when properly trained and socialized.
 Despite their muscular build and strong presence, Bull Arabs are surprisingly calm and gentle with those they trust.

 They are affectionate, forming deep bonds with their families, and are often described as having a balanced temperament.